jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Guide.md

   * Play Stream on your iPhone
   * P2P Communication with your iPhone
 * How to develop a WebRTC iOS app
-  * Implement Publishing
+  * How to Publish
-  * Implement Playing
+  * How to Play
-  * Implement Data Channel Communication
+  * How to use DataChannel
 * FAQ

 ## How to Run the Sample WebRTC iOS app